sarvex/node-kissmetrics/README.md

 @param endpoint {String} (optional) The tracker endpoint to which the client connects to.
 Defaults to 'https://trk.kissmetrics.com'

-#### client.request(pathname, params, [callback])

-Performs the given request on the KISSmetrics tracker host.

-@param pathname {String} The path section of the URL, that comes after the host and before the query, including the initial slash if present.

-@param params {Object}

-@param callback {Function} A callback of the form `function(res)`.
-The default callback logs erroneous requests to stderr.

 #### client.set(person, properties, [callback])

 Sets properties on a person without recording an event by making a request.